Paisseon/paisseon/README.md

 - Vivy

 ### To-Do List 🗒
-- 「Permasigner-iOS」				Attempt to fix unc0ver 8.0.2 not signing for people with non-magical iPhones
+- 「Permasigner-iOS」				Attempt to fix unc0ver 7+ not signing for people with non-magical iPhones
 - 「Satella」								Attempt to fix apps that are not production-signed
 - 「Supercharge-To-Theos」	New tweak, collab w/ Randy420
 - 「Chocola」								Fix playing inside apps if another "start playing" cause activates it
+- 「Reverie」               Fix Reverie sleeping automatically when battery *rises* to sleep level while charging
 - 「Reverie」								Add option to fix FaceID being temporarily disabled
 - 「Plex Crack」						New tweak maybe?
 Idk.
 Low priority